🍽️ Fish Guide

 FormRisk LevelNotes

-Anchovy pasteExtremely HighConcentrated amines; often contains additional preservatives
+Anchovy pasteHigher riskConcentrated amines; often contains additional preservatives.

-Boquerones (vinegar)Higher riskThe acidity of vinegar can act as a secondary trigger for some
+Boquerones (vinegar)Higher riskThe acidity of vinegar may act as a secondary trigger for some individuals.

 Note: Risk levels are based on clinical observations and patient reports, not standardized histamine measurements.
 Individual tolerance varies.